all-contributors/all-contributors/docs/repository-maintainers.md

 ---

 Contributors should be recognised as soon as the contribution is discovered to help ensure their efforts are not overlooked when the list gets updated at a later date.
-This can be difficult for contributions that are not the result of a commit to repository but do your best to minimise the time between the contribution and updating the list.
+This can be difficult for contributions that are not the result of a commit to the repository but do your best to minimise the time between the contribution and updating the list.

 > **Pro tip:** If your project is configured for [the @all-contributors bot 🤖](bot/overview)simply write a comment on an issue or pull request to recognise their contribution.
 For example:
 >